raulraja/kategory-intro/intro/README.md

 >> Free / Interpreters

-Deserves it's own session.
+Deserves its own session.
 It allows to decouple program declaration from interpretation.

 ---